maederayati/Clustering-Parrallel-and-Procedural/README.md

 **Output**: A map from points to clusters 1,...,K<br>

 Start MPI environment
 	Set  number of processors as mySize
 	Set  the ID of processors as myRank
 	Set number of threads as NUM_THREADS
 	Set Portion as arraysize/mySize
 	Initialize the test data
 	Initialize the first centroids to be the first k data points Set Diff to a large number
-		while Diff>  L
+		while L<Diff
 		  Start open mp environment
         		Set  the ID of threads as ID
         		Set threadPortion as portion/NUM_THREADS
-        each thread computes cluster number for threadPortion size of data Close open mp environment
+       			Each thread, computes cluster number for threadPortion size of data Close open mp environment

-      each processor computes the summation of data points for each diminetion and cluster and broadcast it to everyone each processor computes the number of data points in each cluster and broadcast it to everyone processor rank 0 computes the new centroids based on the summations and counts recieved processor rank 0 updates Diff and broadcast it to everyone

-Close MPI environment
+	each processor computes the summation of data points for each diminetion and cluster and broadcast it to everyone each processor computes the number of data points in each cluster and broadcast it to everyone processor rank 0 computes the new centroids based on the summations and counts recieved processor rank 0 updates Diff and broadcast it to everyone Close MPI environment